-96 Legislative text

-Article 22 - Requirements relating to transparency

-(ii) a change in the structural features that can materially impact the performance of the securitisation;

-STS criteria

-96. (ii) a change in the structural features that can materially impact the performance of the securitisation;

-Verified?
-Yes

-PCS Comment

-See point 95 above.
+Legislative text Article 22 - Requirements relating to transparency (ii) a change in the structural features that can materially impact the performance of the securitisation; STS criteria 96. (ii) a change in the structural features that can materially impact the performance of the securi tiestion: Verified?
+Yes PCS Comment See Prospectus, Securitisation Regulation Disclosure Requirements section.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+Also see comment under Criterion 96 above.
+PCS notes the existence of a covenant in the Prospectus to provide such information.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

+97 Legislative text Article 22 - Requirements relating to transparency (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation; STS criteria 97. (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation; Verified?
+Yes PCS Comment See Prospectus, Securitisation Regulation Disclosure Requirements section.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+Also see comment under Criterion 96 above.
+PCS notes the existence of a covenant in the Prospectus to provide such information.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

+(iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions;

+98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions;

+See Prospectus, Securitisation Regulation Disclosure Requirements section.

+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+Also see comment under Criterion 96 above.

+PCS notes the existence of a covenant in the Prospectus to provide such information.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

+99 Legislative text Article 22 - Requirements relating to transparency (v) any material amendment to transaction documents.
+STS criteria 99. (v) any material amendment to transaction documents.
+Yes PCS Comment See Prospectus, Securitisation Disclosure Requirements section.
+All the criteria from 76 onwards are future event criteria, as to which we refer you to PCS' comment under Criterion 75 above.
+Also see comment under Criterion 96 above.
+PCS notes the existence of a covenant in the Prospectus to provide such information.
 EBA Final non-ABCP STS Guidelines

-97 Legislative text

-Γ Article 22 - Requirements relating to transparency

-(iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation;

-STS criteria

-97. (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation;

-Verified?
-Yes

-PCS Comment

-See point 95 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines

-Legislative text Article 22 - Requirements relating to transparency (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions; STS criteria 98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative a Verified?
-Yes EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines Article 22 - Requirements relating to transparency (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirement STS criteria 98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirement Verified?
-PCS Comment See point 95 above.

-99 Legislative text

-Article 22 - Requirements relating to transparency

-any material amendment to transaction documents.

-STS criteria

-99. (v) any material amendment to transaction documents.

-Verified?
-Yes

-PCS Comment

-See point 95 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines